ToshioCP/Gtk4-tutorial/src/turtle/turtle_doc.src.md

 Most of statements begin with commands like `fd`.
 Assignment is the only exception.

-This program draws a line segment of 100 pixels long.
+The example above draws a line segment of 100 pixels long.

-You can use variables in any places in expressions.
+You can use variables in expressions.
 There are 8 kinds of calculations available.

 - addition: x + y